Alpha-Interns/Photo-Gallery/resources/docs/1.0/overview.md

-# Introduction
+# Database Schema Overview

 Welcome to the documentation for the Photo Gallery Application.
 This application is designed to allow photographers to upload, manage, and share their photos within organized galleries.
 Users can view, like, and share these photos and galleries with others.

-# Database Schema Overview

 This document provides an overview of the database schema for the Photo Gallery Application.
 The schema is designed to manage users, galleries, photos, likes, and sharing functionality.

 ## Database Schema